Fantastic Cambodia and Thailand Trip Notes

 The best time to visit Thailand is during the dry season between November and April.
 The weather is warm, and the days are filled with sunlight around this time, offering quality time in the country’s heartland.
 Thailand experiences its busiest and liveliest time from January to March, hosting numerous cultural events and exciting activities.
 In the rainy season from May to October, nature is at its finest.
 The inland forests flourish, and the rivers are majestic, creating the most spectacular landscapes for photography enthusiasts.
 It is also less busy in popular attractions such as Sukhotai and Lopburi.
 May to October offers the best time to visit Thailand to experience its cultural jewels.
 For more, check out our Thailand weather guide.

 Cambodia is known for its tropical monsoon climate with two distinct seasons: the rainy season from May to early November and the dry season from late November to April.
 During the rainy season, Cambodia experiences 75% of its annual rainfall with warm temperatures and lush, green countryside waiting to be explored!
-The dry season from November to April appears more popular amongst visiting travellers, with clearer skies and sunshine.
+The dry season from November to April appears more popular amongst visiting travelers, with clearer skies and sunshine.
 Temperatures in Cambodia remain warm and consistent across the year making it a perfect place to travel any month.
 However, if travelling throughout the North during the winter months (December to March), be sure to pack extra layers as temperatures can become cold during the evenings.

 Money Matters

 The official currency of Thailand is the Thai Baht (THB) and 1 USD converts to approximately 36THB.
 Credit and debit cards are accepted at ATMs across Thailand.
 There is no need to dispense large quantities of THB prior to arrival in Thailand.
-Most travellers never require more than 20THB worth of Thai Baht on them at any one time.
+Most travelers never require more than 20THB worth of Thai Baht on them at any one time.
 USD cash is also widely accepted across Thailand; however change is often given in THB.
 Many businesses will not accept notes larger than 20USD, so we recommend carrying small denominations of both THB and USD.
 Credit and Debit cards can also be used to pay for accommodation or more expensive services in Thailand’s major cities, however cash remains king.
-We recommend you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favourable in the major cities.
+We recommend you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favorable in the major cities.
 Your tour leader will be happy to help if you need any assistance.

 The official currency of Cambodia is the Khmer Riel (KHR) and 1 USD converts to approximately 4,000KHR.
 Credit and debit cards are accepted at ATMs across Cambodia.
 There is no need to dispense large quantities of KRH prior to arrival in Cambodia.
-Most travellers never require more than 20USD worth of Cambodian riel on them at any one time.
+Most travelers never require more than 20USD worth of Cambodian riel on them at any one time.
 USD cash is also widely accepted across Cambodia; however change is often given in KHR.
 Many businesses will not accept notes larger than 20USD, so we recommend carrying small denominations of both KHR and USD.
 Credit and Debit cards can also be used to pay for accommodation or more expensive services in Cambodia’s major cities, however cash remains king.
-We recommend you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favourable in the major cities.
+We recommend you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favorable in the major cities.
 Your tour leader will be happy to help if you need any assistance.

 Please remember that everyone has different spending habits, some prefer to spend more on souvenirs, some on experiences and others on a night out!
 Make sure to budget your trip to your spending habits for shopping, drinking, and tipping.